Steve Jobs: Apple (1976–1985)

 In 1984, Jobs bought the Jackling House and estate and resided there for a decade.
 Thereafter, he leased it out for several years until 2000 when he stopped maintaining the house, allowing weathering to degrade it.
 In 2004, Jobs received permission from the town of Woodside to demolish the house to build a smaller, contemporary styled one.
-After a few years in court, the house was finally demolished in 2011, a few months before he died.
+After the case had remained a few years in court, the house was finally demolished in 2011, a few months before he died.